TheDevPath/scrypto-examples-ep2/README.md

 ### Key Scrypto Terms To Learn

+> To Give Examples that may be more familiar at a high level the following are roughly the same:

+- Scrypto Component
+- Ethereum Smart Contract
+- Cloud Functions
+  Based on the following perspective:

+> They all expose a public address which you can access to execute computation on the network.

+> You pay a fee for the computation required to run you function.

 - Package: a collection of blueprints that can be deployed to the radix network **hasAddress**
 - Blueprint! as the name implies this is your set of instructions your code **notAddressable**
 - Component a component is the stateful intantiated instance of a blueprint! **hasAddress**